Hakea ilicifolia: Distribution and habitat

 Holly-leaved hakea is endemic to a few isolated areas in the Wheatbelt, Great Southern and Goldfields-Esperance regions of Western Australia.
-It has a scattered distribution between Denmark in the south and west, Dumbleyung in the north and Esperance in the east where it is found on breakaway slopes and near creeks growing in sandy, loamy or clay soils over sandstone or laterite and a part of heathland or low Eucalypt woodland communities.
+It has a scattered distribution between Denmark in the south and west, Dumbleyung in the north and Esperance in the east where it is found on breakaway slopes and near creeks growing in sandy, loamy or clay soils over sandstone or laterite and a part of heathland or low Eucalyptus woodland communities.

 Conservation status

-Hakea ilicifolia is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
+Hakea ilicifolia is listed as "Critically Endangered" on the IUCN Red List of Threatened Species.
+The population is suspected to be declining and severely fragmented.
+Historically, extensive population decline would have taken place through land clearing for agricultural purposes.
+Current threats to this species include disturbance of roadside verges reducing population size, weed invasion, altered fire regimes associated with climate change, droughts and browsing of resprouted shoots followed by fires by rabbits.